wumm-project/wumm-project.github.io/TTN.md

 we discussed in more detail plans to set up an *European TRIZ Trainings Network* (TTN) and compile an EU proposal to support these plans.

+Using the word "TRIZ" in that context turned out to be dangerous, since - due to different doubtful promotion activities - there is a widespread opinion, that TRIZ is another marketig label to pull the money out of people’s pockets.
+Hence in the following we use __Systematic Innovation Methodologies__ as a more precise term to outline the area of interest.
+This includes TRIZ in its different variations as a sub-subject but is not restricted to it.

 At this Web page
 * the main idea is explained what the tasks of such a network could be in whole, and which main directions of the project at large are of interest,